 Modeled After Specific Players?

 One intriguing thing is that, while these are generic images with no players named, some certainly resemble specific players.
 The most easy to spot is arguably Honus Wagner as the shortstop and batter.
 Calling these Wagner cards is easy to do for a few reasons.
 First, the players depicted have the same famous ‘P’ on the uniform as Wagner’s Pirates did.
 Second, Wagner was one of the most popular players in the pre-war era so featuring him on two cards would make a lot of sense.
 Third, shortstop, one of the cards, was Wagner’s position.
 And if all of that still isn’t enough, the rough cartoon drawing even resembles his face to some degree.
+Finally, the socks on the players with the ‘P’ also were the same ones worn by Wagner and the real Pirates, as seen here.

 Another potential match is on the fielder card, which is sometimes considered a Shoeless Joe Jackson issue.
 This card has drawn some comparisons to Jackson’s Polo Grounds card, which looks like the same pose but without a hat and glove.
 Further proof to that theory is that in an uncut sheet linked below, the card has the same pose but without a glove as Jackson’s Polo Grounds card does.
 It’s possible that to distance themselves from using the likeness of the players (which would be a problem if they didn’t pay them) that the hat and glove were later added.